lealceldeiro/gems/TheJavaModuleSystem/Chapter04/README.md

 - It must require its dependencies to be able to access the types these dependencies export
 - The required dependencies have to be present

+## 4.3.3	The Asterisk as a Token for the Module Name

+The module source path can contain an asterisk (\*).
+Although it’s commonly interpreted as a wildcard, which in paths usually means “anything in the directory up to the asterisk,” this isn’t the case here.
+Instead, the asterisk functions as a token that indicates where on the path the module names appear.
+The rest of the path after the asterisk must point to the directory containing the modules’ packages.